A Rock 'n' Roll Fantasy

-"A Rock 'n' Roll Fantasy" is the lead single and fourth track from The Kinks' 1978 album Misfits.
+"A Rock 'n' Roll Fantasy" is the lead single and fourth track from the Kinks' 1978 album Misfits.
 Written by Ray Davies, the song was inspired by the band's then-tumultuous state at the time, with two members leaving the band during the recording of Misfits.
 Released as the first single from the album, the track was the band's most successful single in years, reaching number 30.

 Background

-During the recording of the Misfits album, bassist Andy Pyle and pianist John Gosling quit the band, with drummer Mick Avory also considering leaving.
-Following this change, Ray and Dave Davies got together and spent time with each other, a meeting that resulted in the writing of Ray's "A Rock 'n' Roll Fantasy" and Dave's "Trust Your Heart."
+During the recording of the Misfits album, bassist Andy Pyle and pianist John Gosling quit the band, and drummer Mick Avory also considered leaving.
+Following the departures, Ray and Dave Davies got together and spent time with each other, which resulted in the writing of both "A Rock 'n' Roll Fantasy" (Ray) and "Trust Your Heart" (Dave).

-Ray Davies has since said, "'A Rock 'n' Roll Fantasy' a very personal song about Dave and I." He has also claimed that "A Rock 'n' Roll Fantasy" inspired by both a Peter Frampton concert he attended and the death of rock 'n' roll legend Elvis Presley in 1977.
+Ray Davies has since said, "'A Rock 'n' Roll Fantasy' [is] a very personal song about Dave and I." He has also claimed that the song was inspired by both a Peter Frampton concert he'd attended and the death of rock 'n' roll legend Elvis Presley in August of 1977.
 He said, "It's a Method acting songwriting job.
 I use personal things to get something else out of me...
 Elvis Presley died last week and it all just added up."
+Dave said of the song, "It challenged the fact that the music business was in any way glamourous.
+[Ray] asked if we should carry on amongst the bullshit."

 Lyrics

-The lyrics of "A Rock 'n' Roll Fantasy" describe a man named Dan who is a huge fan of The Kinks.
+The lyrics of "A Rock 'n' Roll Fantasy" describe a man named Dan who is a huge fan of the Kinks.
 He engulfs himself in their music whenever he feels unhappy, "living in a rock 'n' roll fantasy".
-The song also details when Ray Davies and his brother Dave were thinking of breaking up The Kinks.
+The song also details when Ray Davies and his brother Dave were thinking of breaking up the Kinks.
 This is evident in lyrics such as "break up the band, start a new life be a new man."

 Release and reception

-The track was the first from Misfits to be released as a single.
-It was backed with "Artificial Light" in Britain, and "Live Life" on the U.S. version.
-It peaked at number 30 on the Billboard Hot 100 in America, the band's best charting American single since 1970's "Lola."
-It also charted at number 30 in Canada.
+The track was chosen as the first single release from Misfits, and was backed with "Artificial Light" in Britain, and "Live Life" in the US.
+It peaked at No. 30 on the Billboard Hot 100 in America, the band's best charting American single since "Lola" in 1970.
+It also reached No. 30 on the charts in Canada.